arista-netdevops-community/atd-avd/DEMO.md

           mode: active
 ```

-AVD now has the option to use a more generic definition of host facing ports.
-This is useful when a series of interfaces share the same configuration.
-For example, if we wanted interfaces four through five on leaf3 and leaf4 configured in a similar fashion, we could do something like this.
+AVD can now use a more generic definition of host-facing ports.
+The network_ports feature is useful when a series of interfaces share the same configuration.
+For example, if we wanted interfaces four through five on leaf3 and leaf4 configured similarly, we could do something like this.

 ```yaml
 ---